aspose-total/Aspose.Total-Products/total/en/python-net/conversion/eml-to-odt/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert EML to ODT</h2>

+EML (Electronic Mail) is a popular file format used for storing emails.
+It is widely used by many email clients like Microsoft Outlook, Mozilla Thunderbird, Apple Mail, etc. ODT (Open Document Text) is a file format used for storing documents.
+It is an open standard format used by many word processing applications like Microsoft Word, LibreOffice, OpenOffice, etc. Converting EML to ODT can be useful for many reasons.
+For example, it can help to store emails in a more organized way, or to share emails with other users who don't have access to the same email client.

-For a Python developer, who is trying to add a EML to ODT conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word ODT format.
+<h2>How Aspose.Total Helps for EML to ODT Conversion</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing with different file formats including Email, Images and Microsoft Word formats.
+It includes two APIs, Aspose.Words for Python via .NET and Aspose.Email for Python via .NET, which can be used to automate the conversion process from EML to ODT.
+It is a two step process, firstly load Email and render it into HTML via Aspose.Email for Python via .NET.
+Secondly load the converted HTML using Aspose.Words for Python via .NET and save it into respective Word ODT format.
+This process can be easily automated using Python.
+Aspose.Total for Python via .NET also provides many other features like creating, editing, converting, and printing documents.
+It also supports many other file formats like PDF, XPS, HTML, and many more.

 {{% /blocks/products/pf/feature-page-summary %}}